 Cost is the last distinction between a T1 and DSL line.
 Based on the type of plan you have, the cost of DSL service may well be between $19 and $79 monthly.
 As recently as five years ago a T1 line cost was an average of around $1,000 per month.
 This was past the budgets of numerous businesses.
 Since then the expense of a T1 connection now is priced starting from high $300's to the low $700's monthly, making it an option that small businesses and even home offices are more likely to consider.
 A T1 line is a bit more pricey than DSL, but what is the true expense for your company in case your Internet connection goes down?
 If you feel that your business absolutely requires that your employees, phone calls, and electronic mail are always up, it is necessary that you ditch DSL and hold a trustworthy T1 line.

-We specialize in Mobile T1 Line.
-This page is a quick listing of the services specifically offered by T1Market in Mobile.
+We are experts in Alabama T1 Internet Lines.
+This page is a short summary of the services specifically offered by T1Market in Mobile.

-As we go forward, our goal is to constantly enhance our product offerings.
-We now provide business items normally utilized by larger corporations, specifically: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers also supply free managed Cisco routers for multi-year agreements.
-Primarily, our objective is to create a bond with you - our client - that will last for years to come.
-Earning your trust is what we do all the time.
-Saving you cash on economical Ethernet services is precisely how we keep it.
+Going forward, our objective is to continually improve our product offerings.
+We now supply business products normally utilized by larger companies, specifically: OC3, MPLS network service, fiber ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers even provide cost-free managed Cisco routers for multi-year contracts.
+Primarily, our goal is to develop a bond with you - our customer - that will last for years to come.
+Acquiring your trust is exactly what we do here.
+Conserving you money on economical MPLS services is how we keep it.